youearnedit/yei_challenge_ruby/README.md

 ### Our Challenge

   Using the public [Github API](https://developer.github.com/v3/) or Github's GraphQL API, build a rudimentary service in Ruby that queries the [Rails](https://github.com/rails/rails) repository for the latest open issues that are unassigned.
-The service should provide the ability to filtered the results by component (explained below) and ordered by comment counts, as well as anything else your implementation needs.
+The service should provide the ability to filter the results by component (explained below) and order by comment counts, as well as anything else your implementation needs.

 ### Rails Components